-- In-app purchases (this is a common model of monetization in iOS and Android apps)
+- In-app purchases (this is a widespread mobile app business model in iOS and Android applications)

-- Subscriptions (this model of monetization is quite popular and works until the user decides to cancel the subscription; in most cases, subscription apps have an onboarding or free trial period)
+- Subscriptions (this model of monetization is quite popular and works until the user decides to cancel the subscription; in most cases, subscription apps have a free trial period)